-expert meet the Daubert/Robinson requirements both in drafting the expert report and when offering testimony.
+Pay close attention to the expert testimony.
+The lawyer should help the expert meet the Daubert/Robinson requirements both in drafting the expert report and when offering testimony.
 Keep the following in mind when helping the expert prepare:

-- Include the methods and resources relied upon.
-The expert should use methodology generally accepted by other experts in that field.
+- Include the methods and resources The expert should use relied upon. methodology generally accepted by other experts in that field.
 Question your expert about the methodology employed.
 Who uses the methodology?
 Does the expert use the methodology in his/her everyday work?
 Does the opponent use this methodology?
-It is not enough for the expert to say that the methodology or conclusion is valid "because I say so and I'm the expert" or "because I have vast experience in this field."
-99 - Rule Out Alternative Causes.
+It is not enough for the expert to say that the methodology or conclusion is valid "because I say so and I'm the expert" or "because I have vast experience in this field.",77 - Rule Out Alternative Causes.
 An expert should consider all possible causes of the plaintiff's injury, then rule out possible causes until only the most likely cause remains.
 Failure to consider all possible causes may result in the exclusion of the expert's testimony.
+Failure to consider the expert's testimony.

-101 - Calculations/Supporting Data Are a Plus.
-Include mathematical calculations to demonstrate and/or support an expert's theory can preclude a very likely area of attack from opposing counsel.
-102 As seen in Cooper Tire, the absence of mathematical calculations when a Court inquires about them can hurt your expert.
+• Calculations/Supporting Data Are a Plus.
+Including mathematical calculations to demonstrate and/or support an expert's theory can preclude a very likely area of attack from opposing counsel.
+80 As seen in Cooper Tire, the absence of mathematical calculations when a Court inquires about them can hurt your expert.

 • Divide the testimony into subparts.
 If the expert's ultimate theory is novel or controversial, split the testimony into subparts or mini-conclusions that support the expert's more controversial ultimate theme, which may be inadmissible.
-103 See Smith v.
+See Smith v.
 Ingersoll-Rand Co., 214 F.3d 1235, 1245 (10th Cir.
 2000) (expert's calculations of hedonic damages were controversial and inadmissible, but expert was still able to testify as to the meaning of hedonic damages).